 The mission of the FCTC Education Foundation ensures student access to high-quality education by eliminating financial barriers.
 They provide scholarships, professional resources and emergency assistance to enable students to complete their course of study and graduate with a life-changing credential or certificate.
 FCTC graduates are equipped with cutting-edge skills to meet the changing needs of our local business community and contribute to the economic vitality of Northeast Florida.

-For information, visit fctcfoundation.org or contact the College Advancement Coordinator at (904) 547-3386 or Foundation@FCTC.edu.
+For information, visit fctcfoundation.org or contact the College Dean of Student Services at 904-547-3386 or Foundation@FCTC.edu.